f4T1H21/HackTheBox-Writeups/Boxes/Atom/README.md

 # use a very strong password otherwise it will be very easy to break.
 # requirepass foobared
 ```
-Alternatively, we could find the password from `redis` service's configuration files.

-It's time to have a look at the second term: `redis`.
+Okay, it's time to have a look at the second term: `redis`.

 ### redis
 What is [`redis`](https://redis.io/) ?